SayreBlades/sprite2/README.md

 Sprite2 is a distributed python execution environment intended for analytics-based work loads.
 It supports adhoc function execution based on serverless technologies and dask.

-The purpose of Sprite2 is to provide a no-ops solution to scale your batchy workloads.
+The purpose of Sprite2 is to provide a way to help scale your batchy workloads with as little operational overhead as possible.
 Many solutions (like Spark, dask distributed, etc...) require a dedicated cluster of machines.
-The operational overhead to setup and maintain a dedicated cluster is not trivial.
+The operational effort to setup and support a dedicated cluster is not trivial.
 Sprite2 does not have this requirement.
 It uses AWS lambda to scale its computational needs.

 ## Example Usage